est. 1928(girls, grades 2-9) Grade levels are defined as entering grades in Fall 2019.

 Campers swim every day at Cranbrook's Williams Natatorium

 .
 Swim tests are conducted on the first day.
 Campers who fail or prefer not to take the test are supplied with life jackets and remain in the shallow end of the pool.
 Campers are allowed to retake the test at any time.
 The Natatorium staff include a certified pool manager, certified lifeguards, and our trained camp staff who serve as lookouts.
 2019 Update:

 Swimming is available all eight weeks of camp.

-Campers may choose to attend field trips during the middle three or four weeks of camp.
-In 2017, field trips included Troy Gymnastics, C.J.
-Barrymore's, and AirTime Trampoline.
+Campers may choose to attend field trips during the middle four weeks of camp.
+In 2018, field trips included Troy Gymnastics, C.J.
+Barrymore's, Henry Ford Museum, and AirTime Trampoline.
 Field Trips are additional fees and are added to the registration portal for purchase during camp.
 Campers wishing not to participate remain at camp and enjoy normally scheduled activities.

 Ages, Groups, and Buddy Requests

 Campers are divided into age appropriate groups.
 Buddy requests are considered in order received and fulfilled as best as possible.
 Groups are emailed to parents/guardians the week prior to camp.